AnaHill/DatAnalyzer/README.md

 # DatAnalyzer
 Tools to load, visualize, and analyse data using MATLAB.
-_Please notice, that this readme is currently under development!_

 The main philosophy of this program is to provide flexible, customizable semi-autonomous data analysis tools.
-Idea is, that all functionalities can be used either through GUI (DatAnalyzer App) or through MATLAB's command line (or scripts).
-The meaning of semi-autonomous here is that DatAnalyzer provides _i_) quite good automatic settings, for example to detect most of the peaks from large data-sets, and _ii_) flexible tools to manually modify these found peaks, for example deleting some incorrect ones or add individual missing peaks.
+Idea is, that all functionalities can be used either through GUI (DatAnalyzer App) or through MATLAB's command line (and/or running scripts).
+The meaning of semi-autonomous here is that DatAnalyzer provides
+_i_) good automatic settings to, for example, detect most of the peaks from large data-sets, and
+_ii_) flexible tools to manually modify these found peaks, for example deleting some incorrect ones or add individual missing peaks.

 More details are given in the following paper; if you find DatAnalyzer useful, please consider citing this:
 > Mäki, A.-J. (2023).
 Opinion: The correct way to analyze FP signals.
 Zenodo. https://doi.org/10.5281/zenodo.10205591

 **Notice: currently, DatAnalyzer works best with MEA .h5 files**